Azure/azure-db-benchmarking/cosmos/scripts/chaos/cosmosdb_client_network_chaos_tool/readme.md

     2. User-assigned Managed Identity assigned to the **Client VM** and the **resource group containing Chaos Studio experiment** (the experiment will be created in this resource group after the tool is executed).
 Assign '**Contributor**' role on the ResourceGroup containing the experiment.
     3. User-assigned Managed Identity assigned to the **Chaos Studio experiment** and the **target resource(s)**.
 Assign '**Reader**' role on the target resource(s).
 If there are multiple target resources, this identity and the role needs to be assigned to each of them.

-- The target resource(s) needs to be onboarded to Chaos Studio so that the ChaosAgent is installed on these target resource(s) and the following Agent-based capabilities are enabled for these target resource(s):
+- The target resource(s) (i.e. the Azure resource(s) which will experience disruption) needs to be onboarded to Chaos Studio so that the ChaosAgent is installed on these target resource(s) and the following Agent-based capabilities are enabled for these target resource(s):
     1. Network disconnect (via Firewall)
     2. Network latency
     - For more info on how to onboard target resource(s) click [here](#target-onboarding)